 Information on March 28, 2013 changes to the Human Relations Ordinance

-Nominees are needed for The Calvin C. Goode Lifetime Achievement and Dr. Martin Luther King, Jr Living the Dream awards that will be presented at the Martin Luther King Jr. Breakfast Celebration in January.
+Nominees are sought annually for the Calvin C. Goode Lifetime Achievement and Dr. Martin Luther King, Jr. Living the Dream awards that will be presented at the Martin Luther King Jr. Breakfast Celebration in January.

 The Living the Dream Award will honor individuals who embody the ideas of Dr. King through a personal commitment to human relations and social justice.